Learn how to turn sunflower petals into a beautiful and delicious lemon-flavored jelly!

 Ladle quickly into prepared jars, wipe rims with a damp cloth, cover with lid & screwbands, place in water bath canner (making sure water covers jars by a couple of inches) & process for 5 minutes.

 These are very abbreviated directions, for those who have water bath canned before.
-If you are new to jelly-making, be sure to refer to the instructions that came with your pectin and a good site such as this one by Ball for further information before starting this this project!
+If you are new to jelly-making, be sure to refer to the instructions that came with your pectin and a good site, such as the Fresh Preserving website by Ball, for further information before starting this this project!